Mortal Kombat II: Retrospective

-According to IGN's Leif Johnson, 1994 "was the year of games like Doom and Mortal Kombat II".
 Over the following years, multiple publications acclaimed Mortal Kombat II as one of the best video games ever.
-It was ranked as the 97th top game of all time by the staff of Game Informer in 2001, as the 38th most important video game of all time by the staff of GamePro in 2007, and as the 32nd best video game of all time by The Boston Phoenix in 2010.
+It was named the 97th top game of all time by the staff of Game Informer in 2001, the 38th most important video game of all time by the staff of GamePro in 2007, and the 32nd best video game of all time by The Boston Phoenix in 2010.
 Featuring it in their 2003 video game hall of fame series, the staff of GameSpot wrote: "Mortal Kombat II was so much better, as a sequel, than it had to be that it absolutely deserves a place in the pantheon of all-time classics."

 Many publications also listed Mortal Kombat II among the best video games of its genre or era.
-It was ranked as the third best fighting game by the staff of GamePro and the ninth best fighting game of all time by Rich Knight of Cinema Blend in 2008, as the third top fighting game of all time by Marissa Meli of UGO and the second best 2D fighting game ever made by Robert Workman of GamePlayBook in 2010, and as the third best fighting game of all time by Peter Rubin of Complex in 2011.
-It was also ranked as the 53rd best game on any Nintendo platform by the staff of Nintendo Power in 1997, featured among the 100 best games of the 20th century by Jakub Kralka of Benchmark in 2009, and ranked as the tenth best 16-bit game ever by McKinley Noble of PC World that same year.
+It was named the third best fighting game by the staff of GamePro and the ninth best fighting game of all time by Rich Knight of Cinema Blend in 2008, the third top fighting game of all time by Marissa Meli of UGO and the second best 2D fighting game ever made by Robert Workman of GamePlayBook in 2010, and the third best fighting game of all time by Peter Rubin of Complex in 2011.
+It was also named the 53rd best game on any Nintendo platform by the staff of Nintendo Power in 1997, featured among the 100 best games of the 20th century by Jakub Kralka of Benchmark in 2009, and the tenth best 16-bit game ever by McKinley Noble of PC World that same year.

 The game also received accolades for its various conversions.
-Mortal Kombat II was included among the ten best arcade games by Wirtualna Polska, and ranked as the fifth top arcade game by the staff of GameTrailers in 2009, as the 31st top arcade game of all time by the staff of GameSpy in 2011, and as the sixth best arcade game of the 1990s by Complex in 2013.
-Regarding the 16-bit console versions, MKII was ranked as the fourth best ever Genesis game by Complex and as the 19th best Genesis game by GamesRadar, as well as the 12th best ever SNES game by Rich Knight of Complex and as the 25th top game for the SNES by Richard George of IGN; in 1995, SNES magazine Super Play also ranked it as the best sequel on the platform.
-In Poland, where the Amiga was the most popular gaming platform of the early 1990s, MKII was ranked as the ninth best ever Amiga game by Michał Wierzbicki of CHIP and as the 22nd best Amiga game by PSX Extreme editor-in-chief Przemysław Ścierski.
-In 1995, Total!
-Listed the game 4th on its "Top 100 SNES Games".
-In 1996, GamesMaster rated the game 35th on their "Top 100 Games of All Time".
+Mortal Kombat II was included among the ten best arcade games by Wirtualna Polska, and named the fifth top arcade game by the staff of GameTrailers in 2009, the 31st top arcade game of all time by the staff of GameSpy in 2011, and the sixth best arcade game of the 1990s by Complex in 2013.
+Regarding the 16-bit console versions, MKII was named the fourth best ever Genesis game by Complex and the 19th best Genesis game by GamesRadar, as well as the 12th best ever SNES game by Rich Knight of Complex and the 25th top game for the SNES by Richard George of IGN; in 1995, SNES magazine Super Play also named it the best sequel on the platform.
+In Poland, where the Amiga was the most popular gaming platform of the early 1990s, MKII was named the ninth best ever Amiga game by Michał Wierzbicki of CHIP and the 22nd best Amiga game by PSX Extreme editor-in-chief Przemysław Ścierski.
+In 1995, Total! listed the game at number four on its list of the "Top 100 SNES Games".
+In 1996, GamesMaster rated the game 35th on their list of the "Top 100 Games of All Time".